Wansiri-D/E2E-Laslistan/STORIES.md

 Add Book View:

-As a user, I want to click Add button to save my book As a user, I want my book to appear in My Books after adding As a user, I want to see clear input fields initially
+As a user, I want to see input fields when I go to Add Book page As a user, I want to type in the title field
+As a user, I want to see clear input fields initially

 ---------------------------------------------------------------------------------------